ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <blockquote>Turn your editor from a text editing tool into a super powerful.
 Continue reading on Medium »</blockquote>

-<h3>6.
-Building a Blackjack Game with Next.js: Technical Implementation Details - <a href="https://medium.com/@temitopeayodeji/building-a-blackjack-game-with-next-js-technical-implementation-details-c0b1bcbefc9e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adebayo Temitope`**

-<blockquote>This project showcases how I built a game application using Next.js, complete with user authentication, real-time statistics, smooth…
-Continue reading on Medium »</blockquote>

-<h3>7.
-4 years of writing React, and honestly – no course taught me these.  - <a href="https://medium.com/@agyapant12/4-years-of-writing-react-and-honestly-no-course-taught-me-these-0860942654b3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Agya Pant`**

-<blockquote>Here’s what actually changed the way I build:
-Continue reading on Medium »</blockquote>

-<h3>8.
-Oracle Frontend Interview Experience | 2026 — On Campus - <a href="https://medium.com/frontend-army/oracle-frontend-interview-experience-2026-on-campus-8f198b47ba6e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gourav Hammad`**

-<blockquote>Landing an offer from Oracle through On-Campus Placement was an exciting experience.
-The interview process was well-balanced and tested a…
-Continue reading on Frontend Army  »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
+React vs Next.js: Dos herramientas, un propósito diferente - <a href="https://geampiere.medium.com/react-vs-next-js-dos-herramientas-un-prop%C3%B3sito-diferente-1a5d72ca0099?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Geampiere Jaramillo`**

+<blockquote>Durante mucho tiempo usé React para todo.
+Funcionaba.
+Hasta que dejó de ser suficiente.
+Continue reading on Medium »</blockquote>

+<h3>2.
+I Built a Julius AI Alternative in Next.js — Here’s What I Learned - <a href="https://medium.com/@naveedjatt/i-built-a-julius-ai-alternative-in-next-js-heres-what-i-learned-97ef64294a0e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Muhammad Naveed`**

+<blockquote>Six weeks ago I started building WhyAnalyst — an AI-powered data analysis tool where you upload a CSV or Excel file and ask questions in…
+Continue reading on Medium »</blockquote>

+<h3>3.
+Your Environment Variables Are Working Locally But Failing in Production — Here’s Why - <a href="https://learnwithshrey.medium.com/your-environment-variables-are-working-locally-but-failing-in-production-heres-why-ca14f354babb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `learnwithshrey`**

+<blockquote>You’ve added your API keys to the .env file.
+You've restarted the server.
+Everything works perfectly on localhost:3000.
+Continue reading on Medium »</blockquote>

+<h3>4. ⚡ Next.js: The React Framework for Modern Web Development - <a href="https://medium.com/@sopnavasan/next-js-the-react-framework-for-modern-web-development-7401ed8a87b6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Sopnavasan`**

+<blockquote>Next.js is a powerful React framework used to build fast, scalable, and SEO-friendly web applications.
+Developed by Vercel, it extends…
+Continue reading on Medium »</blockquote>

+<h3>5.
+I Deployed the Same App to Vercel, Railway, and Fly.io (Cost & Performance Compared) - <a href="https://navanathjadhav.medium.com/i-deployed-the-same-app-to-vercel-railway-and-fly-io-cost-performance-compared-607dedd46ae6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Navanath Jadhav`**

+<blockquote>“Which platform should I deploy to?”
+Continue reading on Medium »</blockquote>

+<h3>6.
 Designing in the Dark: Why I Built Analytics Before More Features - <a href="https://alexandrakay616.medium.com/designing-in-the-dark-why-i-built-analytics-before-more-features-73ba5d713f7f?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Alexandrakay`**

 <blockquote>Day 5 of building one app a week for 12 weeks.
 Today was the last day on Infrayn — and I almost wasted it by building the wrong thing.
 Continue reading on Medium »</blockquote>

-<h3>2.
+<h3>7.
 Stop Wasting Your Momentum: Why I Built “create-sprint-app” - <a href="https://medium.com/@mohdasif_2842/stop-wasting-your-momentum-why-i-built-create-sprint-app-78ff1acd84a6?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Mohd Asif`**

 <blockquote>We’ve all been there.
 It’s Friday night, or maybe a Saturday morning, and you have The Idea.
 You’re excited.
 You open VS Code, run npx…
-Continue reading on Medium »</blockquote>

-<h3>3.
-Part 2-Running SonarQube Locally with Docker (Beginner-Friendly Guide) - <a href="https://medium.com/@shadilrayyan2/part-2-running-sonarqube-locally-with-docker-beginner-friendly-guide-8c4443f649c7?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `SHADIL AM`**

-<blockquote>If SonarQube still feels confusing, you’re not alone — I also didn’t really “get it” until I actually ran it locally and saw results in…
-Continue reading on Medium »</blockquote>

-<h3>4.
-Building React Apps with AI Agents in 2026: What Actually Worked - <a href="https://medium.com/devs-community/building-react-apps-with-ai-agents-in-2026-what-actually-worked-b9e5ceff1fc1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amandeep Kour`**

-<blockquote>I shipped three production React apps powered by AI agents this year.
-One saved 40 team hours weekly, one cost $1,200 before I killed it…
-Continue reading on Devs Community »</blockquote>

-<h3>5.
-Setting Up a Visual CMS on Next.js with TinaCMS: The Bale Team’s Experience - <a href="https://medium.com/@saharzal1999/setting-up-a-visual-cms-on-next-js-with-tinacms-the-bale-teams-experience-01c5c88312ad?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Sahar Zal`**

-<blockquote>Everything started with what seemed like a simple request.
-Our marketing team had put together a new campaign for Bale’s Arbaeen currency…
-Continue reading on Medium »</blockquote>

-<h3>6.
-Vite vs Webpack in 2026: Which Build Tool Should You Actually Use? - <a href="https://medium.com/@mernstackdevbykevin/vite-vs-webpack-in-2026-which-build-tool-should-you-actually-use-2b798d66dcaa?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>Your bundler choice can make or break your dev experience — here’s what nobody tells you upfront.
-Continue reading on Medium »</blockquote>

-<h3>7.
-TypeScript 5.9 vs 5.8: The Performance Upgrade Your Codebase - <a href="https://medium.com/@mernstackdevbykevin/typescript-5-9-vs-5-8-the-performance-upgrade-your-codebase-93489a001c5e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - MERN Stack Developer`**

-<blockquote>From deferred imports to 11% faster builds — here’s what actually changed, and why it matters for your React, Next.js, and full-stack…
-Continue reading on Medium »</blockquote>

-<h3>8.
-I stopped creating API routes for simple forms in Next.js - <a href="https://medium.com/@waqar105lgu.edu/i-stopped-creating-api-routes-for-simple-forms-in-next-js-5dacf5d31ff1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Waqar Hussain`**

-<blockquote>And honestly, Server Actions are a big reason why.
-Continue reading on Medium »</blockquote>

-<h3>9.
-Building My Website: A Cloud-Native Engineer’s Journey Back to Full-Stack - <a href="https://medium.com/@lukasz.skwara11/building-my-website-a-cloud-native-engineers-journey-back-to-full-stack-7a1addfaaa2c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Lukasz Skwara`**

-<blockquote>After 6 years focused on backend and cloud-native systems, I rebuilt my portfolio with Next.js, TypeScript, and Firebase.
-Here’s why I…
-Continue reading on Medium »</blockquote>

-<h3>10.
-Building a Blackjack Game with Next.js: Technical Implementation Details - <a href="https://medium.com/@temitopeayodeji/building-a-blackjack-game-with-next-js-technical-implementation-details-c0b1bcbefc9e?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Adebayo Temitope`**

-<blockquote>This project showcases how I built a game application using Next.js, complete with user authentication, real-time statistics, smooth…
 Continue reading on Medium »</blockquote>

 <br/>